precyon/Traffic-Sign-Classifier/writeup.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-## Rubric Points

-Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 ### Project files